Speedy postpartum recovery?

-You’re ready.
+You think you are ready.
 You’ve counted down the days, tracked your baby’s progress, and researched every detail about delivery.
 Your tribe has prepped you with advice about the best baby products and how to take care of baby’s every need.
-But who’s teaching you about your postpartum recovery?
+But what about mom’s needs, more specifically postpartum care and speeding postpartum recovery?

+Postpartum definition: the period just after delivery for the mother.
+Postpartum care for mom goes beyond postpartum depression, which is often discussed.
 Your pelvic floor takes a beating during pregnancy and childbirth, and a weakened pelvic floor can lead to incontinence.
-In fact, 1 in 3 women experience incontinence, often starting after childbirth.
+In fact, 1 in 3 women experiences incontinence, often starting after childbirth.
 In addition to your age, you can’t control many factors that contribute to pelvic floor dysfunction, including fetal position, length of delivery, fetal head circumference, and physical damage.
 But there are ways to prevent incontinence and even correct it if you’re already leaking.
 Here’s all you need to know about speeding recovery for a healthy pelvic floor.

 What is my pelvic floor?

 A woman’s pelvic floor is a vital part of her core strength.
 This network of layered muscles is like a hammock-type sling that supports the bladder, uterus, and rectum.
 A healthy pelvic floor controls your urinary and fecal urges, and contributes to a healthy sex life (stronger muscles = better orgasms).
 Most people don’t notice their pelvic floor when it’s working properly.
 But when it’s not, it can mean bladder or even fecal incontinence.